Other Than Buying Warner Bros. Discovery, Paramount Skydance’s Priority Is Streaming Revenue Growth | AdExchanger

 For one, Paramount+ is officially the exclusive home for the UFC’s full slate of events and Fight Nights as of last month, with select events to be simulcast on CBS.

-“We expect DTC profitability to improve YoY as we both grow revenue and manage our investments,” Cinelli said.
-And with that said, “we feel really good about the upfront coming up this year,” he added.
+“We expect DTC profitability to improve YOY as we both grow revenue and manage our investments,” Cinelli said.
+And “we feel really good about the upfront coming up this year,” he added.

 And with that, let the upfront planning season begin.